j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 .. _"Three lessons after three months of quality engineering": link://slug/three-lessons-after-three-months-of-quality-engineering

 So by the end of the year, I was quite frustrated and demotivated.
 I had tried different approaches to figure out my role of quality engineer.
 I had asked people directly.
 I had asked through a process workshop.
 I had shown I could make diagrams to inform design and testing.
-I had shared a list of things for people to ask me to do.
+I had shared a list of things I could do for people to use as a conversation starter with me.
 And I had also told myself to be patient, to temper my too high expectations of myself.
 And I was surprised how my colleagues seemed to be positive about what I was doing, because I wasn’t.

-The next two months: January to February
+The next two months: January and February
 -------------------------------------------
 After a week off because of the end-of-year holidays, I noticed that I was able to let go a bit more.
 I was feeling less frustrated.
 And my goal shifted from being a good quality engineer, doing the things that were expected of the role, to contributing in any way I could.